 Those with this disorder are unable to stop gambling compulsively.

 Is there anything else that qualifies as addiction?

-While not everything is recognized under the American Psychology Association, there are other addictions.
+While the American Psychology Association does not recognize every condition, there are other addictions.

 These substances/behaviors qualify for all stages of addiction as well.